 First off, for all you Star Trek fans out there, I know "Final Frontier" sounds better, but the title should really be "ABM's Final Hurdle."
 Why?
 Because monitoring campaign effectiveness is often the most neglected step in an account-based marketing strategy, and it may be the only thing stopping a good ABM strategy from becoming truly great.

 Account-based marketing is not a one and done strategy.
-Your target audience, goals, and marketing landscape as a whole is constantly changing, and if your strategy doesn't recognize and adapt to these changes, it will ultimately fall short no matter how much work you put into it upfront.
+Your target audience, goals, and marketing landscape as a whole are all constantly changing, and if your strategy doesn't recognize and adapt to these changes, it will ultimately fall short no matter how much work you put into it upfront.
 Once your ABM campaign is up and running, it’s important to measure its success and see what's working and which areas you can improve.

 In this article, we will discuss various marketing attribution models so you can decide which one makes the most sense for your unique business situation.
 This will allow you to more accurately monitor the effectiveness of your ABM campaigns and determine where to focus your marketing budget.

 When it comes to marketing attribution there are two major types of modeling that marketers use to measure campaign effectiveness: single-touch and multi-touch.

 Single-Touch Attribution models assign 100% of the attribution credit to one single touchpoint (an ad, email, direct mailer, etc.).
 These models are relatively easy to implement but lack the granularity needed to capture the complexity of the B2B buying and decision process.

 - First Touch Attribution gives 100% of the credit to the first touch that created the lead.

 - Last Touch Attribution gives 100% to the last touchpoint a lead engaged with in the buying process.